NOTIFICATIONS ABOUT VETERINARY SURGEONS

 If you wish to notify the Registrar of any matter of concern regarding the conduct of a veterinary surgeon, please complete the form provided and set out the relevant facts in chronological order.
 If you were not the person presenting the animal to the veterinary surgeon, please provide the name and address of that person.
 If possible, please include a signed statement by the person who dealt with the veterinary surgeon.

 1. The Registrar will receive the notification and consider its level of seriousness.

 2. The Registrar will confirm receipt of the notification in writing.

 3. The veterinary surgeon will be sent a copy of the completed notification form and will be asked to respond to the issues arising from the reported matters.
 If other veterinary surgeons are involved in the matter, the Registrar will request a report from those veterinary surgeons.
 Copies of patient records will be requested.

 6. If the Registrar determines that the matter constitutes proper cause for disciplinary action against the veterinary surgeon, the Registrar may lay a disciplinary complaint before the Board alleging unprofessional conduct.

-7. If the Registrar lays a formal complaint before the Board, you will be notified and may be asked to participate in a record of interview and attend a hearing to give evidence.
-If the Board finds that the veterinary surgeon has engaged in unprofessional conduct, the Board may impose a range of sanctions, from imposition of a fine to cancellation of registration.
+7. If the Registrar lays a disciplinary complaint before the Board, you may be notified and may be asked to participate in a record of interview and attend a hearing to give evidence.† If the Board finds that the veterinary surgeon has engaged in unprofessional conduct, the Board may impose a range of sanctions, from imposition of a fine to cancellation of registration.†

 Unprofessional conduct includes: